 The accountants of the future: Test scores versus people skills

-At Orbit Accounting and Tax, we know you want the right person for your small business accounting, SMSF and taxation advice.
+At The Orbit Group, we know you want the right person for your small business accounting, SMSF and taxation advice.
 However, the right person doesn’t always stem from the smartest student.

 Dealing with finances, taxation and business advisory needs more than high test scores alone.
 It takes personality, people skills and a dash of around-the-corner thinking.
 That’s why articles about a recent change to Ernst and Young’s student recruiting policies got us talking.

 Ernst and Young UK have scrapped their policy of only hiring the highest of grade scores for university graduates in accounting.
 We think it points to a positive change in the accountancy industry for the future.